amybiyuliu/JSX/README.md

 ### Class vs Classname
   we are not supposed to use a class inside of a jsx element -> use classname

+### Referencing JS vars in JSX
+  user {} to reference const or function

+### Values JSX cant show
+  we are not allowed to take a Javascript object and reference it inside of JSX specifically where we would show text